CoWinkKeyDinkInc/efficientcodeofconduct/index.md

 ### Diversity Statement

-We encourage everyone to participate and are committed to building a community for all.
-Although we will fail at times, we seek to treat everyone both as fairly and equally as possible.
+We encourage everyone to participate into building a community for all.
+We seek to treat everyone both fairly and equally as possible.
 Whenever a participant has made a mistake, we expect them to take responsibility for it.
-If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully, and do our best to right the wrong.
+If someone has been harmed or offended, it is our responsibility to

-Although this list cannot be exhaustive, we treat people the same, regardless of age, gender, gender identity or expression, culture, ethnicity, language, national origin, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, and technical ability.
+Although this list cannot be exhaustive, we treat people the same, regardless of age, gender, gender identity, culture, ethnicity, language skill, national origin, political beliefs, profession, race, religion, sexual orientation, and technical ability.
 We will not tolerate discrimination based on any of the protected characteristics above, including participants with disabilities.

 ### Reporting Issues

-If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via **[CONTACT]**.
-All reports will be handled with discretion.
+If you experience or witness unacceptable behavior or have any other concerns, please report it by contacting us via **[CONTACT]**.
+All reports will be handled in private.
 In your report please include:

-- Your contact information.
+- Your contact info.
-- Names (real, nicknames, or pseudonyms) of any individuals involved.
-If there are additional witnesses, please include them as well.
-Your account of what occurred, and if you believe the incident is ongoing.
-If there is a publicly available record (e.g. a mailing list archive or a public IRC logger), please include a link.
+- Names (real or nicknames) of any individuals involved.
+- Your account of what occurred, and if the incident is ongoing.
+If there is a publicly available proof (e.g. forum post, a mailing list archive or a public IRC logger), link it.
 - Any additional information that may be helpful.

-After filing a report, a representative will contact you personally, review the incident, follow up with any additional questions, and make a decision as to how to respond.
-If the person who is harassing you is part of the response team, it will be handled by a different member of the response team.
-If the complaint originates from a member of the response team, it will be handled by another person in the response team.
-We will respect confidentiality requests for the purpose of protecting victims of abuse.
+After filing a report, a staff member will contact you personally, review the incident, follow up with any additional questions, and make a decision as to how to respond.
+If the person who is harassing you is part of the staff, it will be handled by a staff member higher up.
+We will respect confidentiality requests for the purpose of protecting people of abuse.

 ### Attribution & Acknowledgements